Summer Triangle, signpost for all seasons

 For much of the Northern Hemisphere, the Summer Triangle stars are up for at least part of the night every night of the year.
 Are you in the Southern Hemisphere?
 You probably won’t see the entire Summer Triangle yet before sunup from your part of the world.
 The star Deneb will be challenging to find in the glare of sunrise at southern temperate latitudes.

-To gauge the size of this signpost star formation, hold a ruler an arm’s length from your eye.
-The ruler pretty much fills the gap between Vega and Altair, the Summer Triangle’s first and second brightest stars, respectively.
+To gauge the size of the Summer Triangle, hold a one-foot (30cm) ruler at arm’s length from your eye.
+The ruler (about 1/3 of a meter) pretty much fills the gap between Vega and Altair, the Summer Triangle’s 1st- and 2nd-brightest stars, respectively.

-When middle to late June comes rolling along, you’ll see the Summer Triangle sparkling in the east at evening dusk – a sure sign of summer’s return to the Northern Hemisphere.
+When middle to late June comes rolling along, you’ll see the Summer Triangle sparkling in the east at evening dusk.
+Watch for it around the time of the June solstice.
+It’s a sure sign of summer’s return to the Northern Hemisphere.